 Assign additional roles to users.
 For details, see Assign or unassign roles to existing users.

 Assign the site admin role to other users.
-For details, see Assign the site admin role to existing users.
+For details, see Assign the site admin role to existing users (on-premises).
 Activate and deactivate users.
-For details, see Assign roles.
-On-premises: SaaS: SaaS: Delete users.
-For details, see Delete a user (on-premises).
-On-premises:
+For details, see Assign roles and permissions.
+On-premises: SaaS: SaaS: Delete a user.
+For details, see Delete a user.

 Available workspace storage is set on the space level, and not per workspace.
 This means the amount of total available workspace storage is shared between the workspaces in the space.